nicolasgil95/Lab2Rob22.1/README.md

 By: Jhon Brandol Muñoz Romero and Nicolas Gil Rojas

+_We had a trouble doing the commits to this repo so all were made by Nicolas Gil using VS code but Jhon Muñoz participated in the creation of the scrips and the explanation of matlab code, he made pull request but I wasn't able to merge them._

 ## Abstract
 In this lab we try to manipulate the Phantom X robot using the keyboard of our laptop.
 Also we give a position to the robot using Matlab and get a representation of the current pose using the RVC toolbox.
 - - -